LuigiDavideMicca/vue-basic-ecommerce/README.md

 ## Features
 Starting point for a Vue - Ecommerce Website.
 It includes a custom admin panel, vuex, orders and charts.
 No direct payment included but it can be easily tweaked with Stripe.

+ - Firebase as DB
+ - Firebase Auth for Login
+ - Vue Js for UI as SPA
+ - Vuex and Vue - Router

 ## Project setup
 ```
 npm install